mootools/mootools-more/Docs/Forms/Form.Request.md

 ### Events

 * send - (*function*) The function to execute when the request is sent.
-Passed the form being submitted and the data (an *object*) being submited.
+Passed the form being submitted and the data (an *object*) being submitted.
 * failure - (*function*) The function to execute when the request fails.
-Passed the xhr that is returned by *Request* on failure.
+Passed the XHR that is returned by *Request* on failure.
 * success - (*function*) The function to execute when the request succeeds.
 Passed the target being updated, the request text, and the request xml.

 Form.Request and Form.Validator {#Form-Request:Form-Validator}